Digvijay-Singh-Nathawat/BotGPTBackend/README.md

 - Clear browser cache (Ctrl+Shift+Delete or Cmd+Shift+Delete)
 - Restart the development server
 - Check that both frontend (port 5000) and backend (port 8000) are running

+### Docker container exits immediately
+- Check logs: `docker logs <container_id>`
+- Ensure GROQ_API_KEY is provided
+- Verify port 8000 is not already in use

+### Docker health check failing
+- Backend may be starting slower than expected
+- Increase health check timeout in Dockerfile if needed
+- Check application logs: `docker logs <container_id>`

 ## Contributing